-* He who does not teach his son a trade teaches him to be a robber
+He who does not teach his son a trade teaches him to be a robber

-* Your mental health will be better if you have lots of fun outside of the office
+Your mental health will be better if you have lots of fun outside of the office

-* In war, you win or lose, live or die - and the difference is just an eyelash
+In war, you win or lose, live or die - and the difference is just an eyelash

-* Never tell people how to so things.
-Tell them what to do and they will surprise

-you with their ingenuity
+Never tell people how to do things.
+Tell them what to do and they will surprise you with their ingenuity

-* You're only as good as the people you hire
+You're only as good as the people you hire

-* We forget what gives money its value - that someone exchanged work for it
+We forget what gives money its value - that someone exchanged work for it

-* Make all you can, save all you can, give all you can
+Make all you can, save all you can, give all you can

-* Don't knock the rich.
+Don't knock the rich.
 When did a poor person give you a job

-* After the first million, it doesn't matter.
-You can only eat three meals a day - I

-tried eating more than three meals a day and I got sick.
-You can't sleep in

-more than one bed at night.
-Maybe I have twenty suits, but I can only wear

-one at a time, and I can't use more than two shirts a day.
+After the first million, it doesn't matter.
+You can only eat three meals a day - I tried eating more than three meals a day and I got sick.
+You can't sleep in more than one bed at night.
+Maybe I have twenty suits, but I can only wear one at a time, and I can't use more than two shirts a day.

-* The trick is to make sure you don't die waiting for prosperity to come
+The trick is to make sure you don't die waiting for prosperity to come

-* Wealth is not in having but in the using
+Wealth is not in having but in the using

-* Money is like manure.
+Money is like manure.
 If you spread it around it does a lot of good.
-But it you

-pile it up in one place, it stinks like hell.

-* Funny how a dollar can look so big when you take it to church, and so small

-when you take it to the store

-* It wasn't until quite late in life that I discovered how easy it is to say, "I don't

-know."

-* Every child is an artist.
-The problem is how to remain an artist after growing

-up

-* Experience is the name everyone gives to their mistakes

-* Men learn while they teach

-* If I had my life to live again, I'd make the same mistakes, only sooner

-* If you plan for a decade, plant trees.
-If you plan for a century, teach the

-children

-* History is the rear view mirror on the road of life

-* When you reread a classic you do not see more in the book than you did

-before; you see more in you than there was before

-* None is so deaf as those who will not hear

-* We have two ears and only one tongue in order that we may hear more and

-speak less

-* Learn to unlearn

-* Knowledge is the food of the soul

-* Experience is not what happens to you; it is what you do with what happens to

-you

-* A book is like a garden carried in the pocket

-* If you have knowledge, let others light their candles at it

-* Wisdom is the reward you get for a lifetime of listening when you'd have

-preferred to talk

-* Train up a child in the way he should go: and when he is old, he will not

-depart from it

-* Making up your mind is the hard part - the rest is just pure work

-* The second assault on the same problem should come from a totally different

-direction

-* When nobody around you seems to measure up, it's time to check your

-yardstick

-* Become a possibilitarian.
-No matter how dark things seem to be or actually

-are, raise your sights and see possibilities - always see them, for they're always

-there

-* All the really good ideas I ever had came to me while I was milking a cow

-* The time to repair the roof is when the sun is shining
+But it you pile it up in one place, it stinks like hell.

+Funny how a dollar can look so big when you take it to church, and so small when you take it to the store

+It wasn't until quite late in life that I discovered how easy it is to say, "I don't know."

+Every child is an artist.
+The problem is how to remain an artist after growing up

+Experience is the name everyone gives to their mistakes

+Men learn while they teach

+If I had my life to live again, I'd make the same mistakes, only sooner

+If you plan for a decade, plant trees.
+If you plan for a century, teach the children

+History is the rear view mirror on the road of life

+When you reread a classic you do not see more in the book than you did before; you see more in you than there was before

+None is so deaf as those who will not hear

+We have two ears and only one tongue in order that we may hear more and speak less

+Learn to unlearn

+Knowledge is the food of the soul

+Experience is not what happens to you; it is what you do with what happens to you

+A book is like a garden carried in the pocket

+If you have knowledge, let others light their candles at it

+Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk

+Train up a child in the way he should go: and when he is old, he will not depart from it

+Making up your mind is the hard part - the rest is just pure work

+The second assault on the same problem should come from a totally different direction

+When nobody around you seems to measure up, it's time to check your yardstick

+Become a possibilitarian.
+No matter how dark things seem to be or actually are, raise your sights and see possibilities - always see them, for they're always there

+All the really good ideas I ever had came to me while I was milking a cow

+The time to repair the roof is when the sun is shining